Are VPNs legal?

 Is using a VPN legal?

-Yes, using a VPN is legal in most countries, including the US, UK, and Europe region.
+Yes, using a VPN is legal in most countries, including the US, the UK, Switzerland, or Panama.
 These countries generally allow the use of VPNs as tools to protect online privacy and security.
-However, it's important to note that some countries, such as North Korea or Iraq, have banned VPN usage, and engaging in such activities could result in severe penalties, including heavy fines or imprisonment.
+However, it's important to note that some countries, such as North Korea or Iran, have banned VPN usage, and engaging in such activities could result in severe penalties, including heavy fines or imprisonment.
 In other countries, VPN usage has restrictions, and it highly varies depending on the laws in place.

 While the act of using a VPN is not illegal, many activities done using a VPN might be illegal.
 Here’s what you should avoid: